Itai-Nelken/Ubuntu-on-rpi-fixes/docs/index.md

 sudo mv zoom.desktop /usr/share/applications
 ```
 you'll be asked for your password.
+**WARNING: THE FIRST TIME YOU RUN ZOOM, YOU MIGHT GET A ERROR, THAT DOESN'T MATTER JUST START IT AGAIN<br>THE MICROPHONE DOESN'T WORK, THATS A KNOWN ISSUE AND YOU CAN'T SIGN IN USING A GOOGLE ACCOUNT, FACEBOOK ACCOUNT, OR SSO**

 ## Install vdesktop
 1) go to the [vdesktop github](https://github.com/botspot/vdesktop) and follow the download instructions, I added them bellow as well: